Travel visa

 Uniquely, the Norwegian special territory of Svalbard is an entirely visa-free zone under the terms of the Svalbard Treaty.
 Some countries—such as those in the Schengen Area—have agreements with other countries allowing each other's citizens to travel between them without visas.
-The World Tourism Organization announced that the number of tourists requiring a visa before travelling was at its lowest level ever in 2015.
+In 2015, the World Tourism Organization announced that the number of tourists requiring a visa before travelling was at its lowest level ever.

 History

+The history of passports dates back several centuries, originating from early travel documents used to ensure safe passage across regions.
+One of the earliest known references to a passport-like document comes from 445 BCE in Persia, where officials were provided letters by the king for safe travel.
+Similarly, during the Han Dynasty in China, documents were required at checkpoints to verify travelers' identities.
+In medieval Europe, rulers issued "safe conduct" letters that protected travelers.
+In 1414, during the reign of King Henry V of England, passports became more formalized, allowing foreigners and citizens to travel safely within England.
+The 19th century saw an increase in international travel due to the Industrial Revolution, which led to the widespread adoption of passports, particularly for managing the movement of migrant workers.

-In western Europe in the late 19th century and early 20th century, passports and visas were not generally necessary for moving from one country to another.
+In Western Europe in the late 19th century and early 20th century, passports and visas were not generally necessary for moving from one country to another.
 The relatively high speed and large movements of people travelling by train would have caused bottlenecks if regular passport controls had been used.
-Passports and visas became usually necessary as travel documents only after World War I.

-Hitherto, passports and visas were usually the same type of travel documents.
-In the modern world, visas have become separate secondary travel documents, with passports acting as the primary travel documents.

-Conditions of issue
+After World War I, passports and visas became essential for international travel.
+The League of Nations convened conferences in the 1920s to standardise passports, setting the foundation for modern versions.
+The International Civil Aviation Organization (ICAO) took over regulation in 1947, leading to machine-readable passports and, eventually, biometric passports in the late 20th century, offering enhanced security and speed in processing travelers.

+Issuing authorities

 Some visas can be granted on arrival or by prior application at the country's embassy or consulate, or through a private visa service specialist who is specialized in the issuance of international travel documents.
 These agencies are authorized by the foreign authority, embassy, or consulate to represent international travellers who are unable or unwilling to travel to the embassy and apply in person.
 Private visa and passport services collect an additional fee for verifying customer applications, supporting documents, and submitting them to the appropriate authority.
 If there is no embassy or consulate in one's home country, then one would have to travel to a third country (or apply by post) and try to get a visa issued there.
 Alternatively, in such cases visas may be pre-arranged for collection on arrival at the border.
 The need or absence of need of a visa generally depends on the citizenship of the applicant, the intended duration of the stay, and the activities that the applicant may wish to undertake in the country he or she visits; these may delineate different formal categories of visas, with different issue conditions.